-Sellers and vendors often tell us they love Amazon search ads (also known as sponsored ads) because they are simple to build and deliver results.
-With search ads, you target keywords.
-You pay only for clicks, where some percentage of those clicks may lead to a purchase.
+Sellers and vendors often tell us they love Amazon sponsored ads because they are simple to build and deliver results.
+With sponsored ads, you target shopping queries.
+You only pay for clicks, where some percentage of those clicks may lead to a purchase.
 You can then compare the total amount paid with the total sales generated by those clicks to easily determine the profitability of your campaign.

-In helping advertisers draw a straight line between ad spend and performance, search advertising represents near-instant gratification.
+In helping advertisers draw a straight line between ad spend and performance, sponsored ad represents near-instant gratification.
 Display ads, in comparison, take longer to master.
 Instead of paying for clicks or actions, you’re paying for impressions.
-Rather than focusing on keywords, you’re trying to navigate unfamiliar concepts like audience segments, creative, and reach.
+Rather than focusing on keywords, you’re trying to navigate unfamiliar concepts like audience segments, creative and reach.
 And beyond measuring success primarily in terms of immediate sales, display advertising also introduces new ways to evaluate results.

 To be sure, these differences are significant.
-But while aspects of display advertising are indeed more complex than search, the business value makes your time and investment worthwhile: strategies that utilize both search and display ads in parallel perform better than strategies that use search alone.
-Based on a 10-month study, we found that advertisers who launched display ads for the first time generated nearly 20% higher gross merchandise sales and 20% more detail page views, and outperformed category benchmarks for these metrics by 50% or more.1
+But while aspects of display advertising are indeed more complex than search, the business value makes your time and investment worthwhile: strategies that utilise both search and display ads in parallel perform better than strategies that use sponsored ads alone.
+Based on a ten-month study, we found that advertisers who launched display ads for the first time generated nearly 20% higher gross merchandise sales and 20% more detail page views and outperformed category benchmarks for these metrics by 50% or more.1

-Together, search and display address a range of shopping experiences that neither can achieve alone.
+Together, sponsored ads and display address a range of shopping experiences that neither can achieve alone

 These statistics don’t come as a surprise.

-Display advertising complements search advertising on Amazon and, when used together, the combination can be a powerful growth engine for your business.
+Display advertising complements sponsored ads on Amazon and, when used together, the combination can be a powerful growth engine for your business.

-Think about it this way: on Amazon, customers often start with a query—such as “polka dot neckties”—and then they receive a list of matching results.
-With search ads, you can bid on specific keywords you want matched with your products (you might say, for example, that you’re willing to pay up to a certain amount per click for the chance for your ad to appear above or within search results for “polka dot neckties”).
+Think about it this way: on Amazon, customers often start with a query – such as “polka dot neckties” – and then they receive a list of matching results.
+With sponsored ads, you can bid on specific keywords you want matched with your products (you might say, for example, that you’re willing to pay up to a certain amount per click for the chance for your ad to appear above or within search results for “polka dot neckties”).
 This is an incredibly effective method to help make your products discoverable in search results and attract new, high-intent customers.
-However, while you can tweak the keywords you bid on and the prices you’re willing to pay for each click, you don’t have as much control over the audience you can reach, the message you can share, or how shoppers come to search for your products in the first place.
+However, while you can tweak the keywords that you bid on and the prices that you’re willing to pay for each click, you don’t have as much control over the audience you can reach, the message you can share or how shoppers come to search for your products in the first place.

-Additionally, with search, your ability to influence a customer’s decision is highest during a specific search session on Amazon.
-But what about when customers come to Amazon through referral links or search engines, or just start browsing, and never actually use the Amazon search box?
+In addition, with sponsored ads, your ability to influence a customer’s decision is highest during a specific search session on Amazon.
+But what about when customers come to Amazon through referral links or search engines, or just start browsing and never actually use the Amazon search box?
 How can you reach potential customers who aren’t entering the right search terms to discover your brand?
 What if a shopper makes it to your product detail page but doesn’t buy?
-How can you reengage them, both on and off Amazon?
-Only by using search and display together can you proactively generate sales from these common yet diverse shopping experiences.
+How can you re-engage them, both on and off Amazon?
+Only by using sponsored ads and display together can you proactively generate sales from these common yet diverse shopping experiences.

 By adding display ads to your existing search campaigns, the total levers available to you expand considerably.

-You can measure the impact you’re having through a range of metrics including your retail baseline, unique reach, detail page views, and brand halo sales.
-(In one example, over 50% of purchases attributed to Thursday Night Football campaigns—extending across display and video—came from consumers who had not purchased from the advertised brand in the previous 12 months.2)
+You can measure the impact that you’re having through a range of metrics including your retail baseline, unique reach, detail page views and brand halo sales.
+(In one example, over 50% of purchases attributed to Thursday Night Football campaigns – extending across display and video – came from consumers who had not purchased from the advertised brand in the previous 12 months.2)

-Ultimately, as strategies, search and display complement one another.
-Search ads help drive purchases from high-intent customers on Amazon, while display ads help create high-intent customers.
-With search, it’s wise to bid on your own branded keywords in addition to category keywords.
+Ultimately, as strategies, sponsored ads and display complement one another.
+Sponsored ads help drive purchases from high-intent customers on Amazon, while display ads help create high-intent customers.
+With sponsored ads, it’s wise to bid on your own branded keywords in addition to category keywords.
 With display, greater brand exposure makes it more likely that customers will search your branded keywords.
-While search ads help drive more immediate sales, display ads generate demand for your brand that converts into long-term sales.
+While sponsored ads help drive more immediate sales, display ads generate demand for your brand that converts into long-term sales.
 By coordinating both search and display strategies together, you have the potential to drastically grow your business.

 Contact us to learn more about how search and display work together to deliver long-term results.

 1 Amazon internal study, April 2018.
 Based on a study of 266 advertisers that launched their first display campaign between February 2017 and November 2017.
 95% of these advertisers were previously using search.
-Study looked at increases in average weekly revenue and glance views, by comparing the average value 8 weeks after the campaign launch to the average value 4 weeks prior to campaign launch.
+Study looked at increases in average weekly revenue and glance views, by comparing the average value eight weeks after the campaign launch to the average value four weeks prior to campaign launch.

-2 Amazon internal data from all active campaigns for advertisers participating in the 2017 Thursday Night Football program
+2 Amazon internal data from all active campaigns for advertisers participating in the 2017 Thursday Night Football programme.